RusEu/django-auth0-backend/README.md

 )
 </pre>

-If you need it in Django Rest FrameworkL
+If you need it in Django Rest Framework

 ><pre>
 REST_FRAMEWORK = {